junxit/us-congress-bills-115/bill.md

 ---
 legis-num: H.R.
 1616
-congress: 115th CONGRESS
-session: 1st Session
-chamber: In the Senate of the United States,
+congress: One Hundred Fifteenth Congress of the United States of America
+session: At the First Session
+chamber:
 ---

 # H.R.
 1616

-That the bill from the House of Representatives (H.R.
-1616) entitled “An Act to amend the Homeland Security Act of 2002 to authorize the National Computer Forensics Institute, and for other purposes.”, do pass with the following
+> To amend the Homeland Security Act of 2002 to authorize the National Computer Forensics Institute, and for other purposes.

-*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title